 In a recent item on the BBC News website the Society’s Chairman talks about the challenges of getting young people interested in sundials and his own passion for timekeeping in any form.
 Read the article to see why letter carver Lida Cardozo describes Frank as an alchemist and we also offer a helpful refresher on spherical triangles!

 Updated 19th Feb: this story has been picked up by The Telegraph, highlighting the decline in interest in sundials among young people despite there being other applications for such mathematical insight including spaceships and driverless cars.
 Suggestions as to how to encourage a wider appreciation and understanding of sundials, particularly among young people. are welcome.

 Following the temporary suspension of the Members Area while we confirmed our hosting company’s GDPR compliance, I’m pleased to say that they have updated their policies and access to the Member’s Area has now been reinstated.

-Booking for the 2016 Conference can now be performed online, whether using Paypal or other forms of payment.
-To book your place, please visit The BSS 2016 Conference Booking Page.
+Booking for the 2019 Conference, to be held in Bath from 26 to 28th April, can now be performed online, whether using Paypal or other forms of payment.
+To book your place, please visit the conference booking page.